Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Proposed Method

-where $\mathcal{P_K}(\cdot)$ projects the gradient onto the closest point in the set $\mathcal{K}$ which sets the non-block-diagonal entries of the gradient to zero.
-The gradient of the objective on the Grassmannian then has the form
+where $\mathcal{P_D}(\cdot)$ sets the non-block-diagonal entries of the gradient to zero.
+The gradient of the objective on the product of Grassmannians then has the form \newthree{(using $\wb$ instead of $\wb_t(\Ub)$ for ease of notation and indexing the $d_3$ blocks of $\wb$)}

 where